AviatrixFieldEng/secure-egress-gatway-aws-demo/README.md

 # Demo Flow

-## 3 Clicks to Secure Egress
+## 3 Clicks to Distributed Cloud Firewall
-In this demo we will enable Secure Egress in 3 clicks.
+In this demo we will enable Distributed Cloud Firewall for Egress in 3 clicks.
 This assumes the gateways are pre-staged in the VPCs.

 * **Click 1:** Enable SNAT on the VPC Gateway Group
 * **Click 2:** Configure FQDN Policy Group
 * **Click 3:** Enable FQDN Filtering on the VPC Gateway Group

-To demonstrate the new Simple Configuration UI, you must be on controller version 7.0 and CoPilot version 3.7.
+To demonstrate Distributed Cloud Firewall for Egress, you must be on controller version 7.1 and CoPilot version 3.12.

 Make sure that ThreatGuard is enabled as this is not currently supported via Terraform.
 Optionally configure CoPilot alerting.